chaitanyagolakoti/DSA/README.md

 ## DSA
-Welcome to the DSA Concepts Masterclass repository!
+Welcome to the DSA Concepts repository!
 Here, you will find a curated collection of important coding problems from various platforms carefully chosen to help you deepen your understanding of Data Structures and Algorithms (DSA) concepts.

 ## Introduction